k-erdem/web-to-do-application/README.md

 - To edit a task, click on the edit button next to the task description and edit the description.
 - To delete a task, click on the delete icon next to the task.

+## Next Steps

+In the next phase of development, I'll be focusing on the following enhancements:

+- **Adding user authentication & log-in/log-out options using JWT**: Implementing user authentication will enhance the security of the application and allow users to securely log in and out.
+JSON Web Tokens (JWT) will be utilized for managing user sessions and authentication.

+- **Increasing customizations on individual to-do items by adding due date, assignee features**: By adding due date and assignee features to individual to-do items, users will have more flexibility in managing their tasks and organizing their schedules.
+This will enhance the usability and effectiveness of the application.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.